-This is a 50-volume set of Sacred Books of the East, printed at the Clarendon Press 1879-1910, including an 1880 edition of the Qur'an in the translation considered to be the best in English and closest to the spiritual content of the original, together with a comprehensive and illuminating preface on the Prophet and the religious and political context of Arabia by Henry Edward Palmer, who had an intimate knowledge of the language of the Bedouins.
+This is a 50-volume set of Sacred Books of the East.
+It was printed at the Clarendon Press between 1879-1910.
+This includes an 1880 edition of the Qur'an in the translation considered to be the best in English and closest to the spiritual content of the original.
+It also has a comprehensive and illuminating preface on the Prophet and the religious and political context of Arabia by Henry Edward Palmer, who had an intimate knowledge of the language of the Bedouins.

 Also part of the set is the first printing of the landmark comprehensive English version of the I Ching in 1882, translated by various Oriental scholars and edited by F. Max Muller.
 The set is sumptuously bound by J. Aston in full red, green or black leather with gold tooling, silk endpapers and all edges gilt.

-This collection of the books from the press of the 18th century Birmingham letter-founder and printer, John Baskerville (1706-1775), creator of one of the world's most famous typefaces, was presented in memory of Victor Hely-Hutchinson (Professor of Music at the University of Birmingham 1934-1944), by his brother.
+This collection of books is from the press of 18th century Birmingham letter-founder and printer, John Baskerville (1706-1775).
+Baskerville created one of the world's most famous typefaces.
+The collection was presented in memory of Victor Hely-Hutchinson (Professor of Music at the University of Birmingham 1934-1944), by his brother.

-Baskerville was an entrepreneur from Wolverley, near Kidderminster in Worcestershire, who made his fortune in japanning in Birmingham but whose lifelong passion was for the production of finely printed books.
+Baskerville was an entrepreneur from Wolverley, near Kidderminster in Worcestershire.
+He made his fortune in japanning in Birmingham but his lifelong passion was for the production of finely printed books.
 In addition to pioneering the use of smooth wove paper, Baskerville used his technical skills and knowledge to introduce innovations in press construction and to invent a superior black ink.
 His books are especially noted for his own elegant type-face and spacious margins and many of our copies are in Baskerville's own magnificent bindings.

 In 1757 he published his first book, an edition of the poems of Virgil, printing it on the hand press at his house at Easy Hill, Birmingham.
 His last great work was Ariosto's Orlando Furioso (1773), which was illustrated with engravings by leading artists of the day.
-The most recent addition to our collection is Baskerville's wife Sarah's copy of the Cambridge Bible (1763), widely acknowledged as his masterpiece; this copy was donated by Benjamin Tillett Davis, a forensic pathologist at the University of Birmingham and a medical historian.
+The most recent addition to our collection is Baskerville's wife Sarah's copy of the Cambridge Bible (1763).
+This is widely acknowledged as his masterpiece.
+The copy was donated by Benjamin Tillett Davis, a forensic pathologist at the University of Birmingham and a medical historian.

 Among the holdings is a set of The Torch (1933-1950), the first issue of which contains a catalogue, with sample pages and illustrations, of the books published by the press 1925-33 and copies of photographs, advertisements and commercial stationery by the students.